 The most recommended trail is the Bastei-Hike from Wehlen via Bastei to Kurort Rathen.
 It takes around three hours and requires some hiking skills.

 Most hiking trails start from Bastei.
 Some trails take a day to complete.
 The Berghotel Bastei is the perfect choice for those who come to make hiking activities.
 The location of the hotel is unbeatable, just a very short walk to the famous Bastei.
 To stay at this hotel can keep you away from the hustle.
 Besides, the view of nature wonders changes from the morning to the evening.

-If you wish to start the trip from Dresden, please take a look at the Bohemia and Saxon Switzerland day trip from Dresden.
+If you wish to start a trip from Dresden, please take a look at the Bohemia and Saxon Switzerland day trip from Dresden.
 The journey covers the same sites as the one starts from Prague.